How To Prepare For UCAT Exams Without Stress In 2025

 1. Plan Your Preparation

-It is vital that students plan their preparation to make the most of the UCAT resources provided.
+Students must plan their preparation to make the most of the UCAT resources provided.
 To ensure that the resources are used effectively and efficiently, it is important to plan.
 Space out your practice exams regularly.
 Also, schedule working through the guides and practicing on questions from the five subtests.

 It is been recommended to treat UCAT as another subject and allocate your time accordingly – if you are in year 12 you should spend about 10% of your study time on UCAT, and consider increasing this as the UCAT draws closer.